 - Petits Titres, which is a category grouping together smaller-volume logging permits that cover situations not described in other titles.
 It includes timber recuperation permits (autorisation de récupération des bois - ARBs), timber evacuation permits (autorisation d’enlèvement des bois abattus - AEBs) and personal logging permits (autorisations personnelles de coupe - APCs).
 As a group, petits titres are attributed in the non-permanent forest domain to Cameroon nationals for a year.

 Before commencing harvest an annual operating plan is prepared by the company for the annual block of harvest (AAC), which is, together with a set of other documents, submitted to the Directorate of Forests for verification and approval.
-After approval the authorities issue a logging permit (Certificat annuel d’assiette de coupe) specifying the details of the allowed harvest, including volume and species.
-Additionally, the concessionaire needs to obtain an annual operating permit from the Directorate of Forests (Permis Annuel des Opérations - PAO).
+After approval, the central authorities (Directorate of Forests) issue an Annual Allowable Cut Certificate (for FMUs with provisional agreements) or an Annual Operating Permit (for FMUs with a validated management plan) or a Certificate of Sale of a Standing Volume (for sales of trees to be harvested) specifying the details of the authorised harvest, including the volume and the species.
+In addition, the concessionaire must request and obtain a Notification of commencement of activities from the regional forestry delegation.

 Logs received by the processing facility are recorded in a secure Factory Wood Entry Register (Carnet d’entrée usine) which must be regularly submitted to the authorities as it is used to determine the sawmill entry tax.
 Processing facilities need to be in the possession of a Certificat d’enregistrement en qualité de transformateur de bois, demonstrating their legal existence as processing facility.
 Processed timber is transported using a waybill for processed timber (Lettre de Voiture – Débités).
 In order to export timber the exporter needs to be in the possession of an export authorisation (Autorisation d’exportation de bois – AEB) covering the specific batch.